 It had been seven years since Esperanza felt the touch of a man.
 Within an hour of the last time she’d made love, she was on a bus with her two leather bags, on her way from the capital city of Guanajuato to the small village of Barra de Navidad.

-In Guanajuato, she’d lived and worked with the best and most adored baker in the city.
-She was an apprentice to Doña Eva.
+In Guanajuato, she’d lived and worked as an apprentice to the best and most adored baker in the city, Doña Eva.
 Doña Eva was not only a master baker but also a gourmet chef and had studied her trade in France.
 It was Doña Eva who had written the letter of introduction to Doña Luz when Esperanza decided it was time to leave Guanajuato.

 Doña Eva and her apprentice made all the pastries in the bakery, which was attached to the house, during the early hours of the morning.
 Esperanza hated that her workday began at two a.m. and swore that if she ever had a place of her own, it would open at a reasonable hour.

-By seven in the morning, all the pastries were loaded into a van driven by Eva’s husband, Don José Gutierrez.
-Don José then delivered the pastries to Panadería Gutierrez, located downtown.
+By seven in the morning, Eva’s husband, Don José Gutierrez, headed downtown to the Panadería Gutierrez with a van full of fresh pastries.
 This “bakery” only featured and sold the goods.
 No actual baking took place in there.
-The most attractive of fresh breads were thoughtfully displayed on shelves in front of the huge picture window.
+Don José thoughtfully displayed the most attractive of fresh delicacies on shelves in front of the huge picture window.
 This and the aroma of the sweet bread were all the marketing the Gutierrezes needed to sell out every day.

 Step one: Remove beans from pods.